-Chilewich is a brand of chic, minimalist woven polypropalene floor mat that is a staple in design magazines.
-You’d think the material from which they’re made – woven polypropyline – would be available in off-brands, but we haven’t found any in our searches.
+Chilewich is a brand of chic, minimalist woven polypropylene floor mat that is a staple in design magazines.
+You’d think the material from which they’re made – woven polypropylene – would be available in off-brands, but we haven’t found any in our searches.
 (We did, however, find a number of seller’s on Ebay who sell seconds or discontinued styles; Chilewich mats aren’t cheap.)
 We’ve been thinking of possibly using a Chilewich floor mat for the kitchen whose painted plywood floors take a lot of wear and tear.
 So we ordered some samples from Chilewich’s site.

 From having cooked seriously and sometimes wildly-with-a-number-of-cooks-at-once, we know about all the bits of food that can end up ground into the kitchen floor, from scraps of fat from trimmed meat to fruit peels.
 We worried that all this stuff would mash into the weave and make for more work than we want.
 So we decided to do a test to see if the Chilewich would really clean easily despite our abuse.

-Chilewich passed the test.
+Chilewich passed the test

 Related posts: Rug and tile designs as painted floor (or wall) inspiration

 crispina ffrench’s potholder rugs

 creative reuse: constance old’s hooked rugs